 Depending upon the injured body part(s) one of the following may be authorized to provide treatment: a physician, chiropractor, physical therapist or occupational therapist.
 Only one provider may develop or provide a course of treatment that meets the criteria for an ongoing maintenance care program for a particular body part.

-- Is a variance request or C-4 Authorization required for an ongoing maintenance care program?
+Is a variance request required for an ongoing maintenance care program?

-No. Ongoing maintenance care provided consistent with Guideline criteria does not require a variance or C-4AUTH.
+No. Ongoing maintenance care provided consistent with guideline criteria does not require a variance request.
 There is a limit of 10 visits per year when the criteria for the program are met.
 A variance for additional treatment is not permitted.

 An exacerbation is a temporary worsening of a prior condition by an exposure or injury.
 This results in a transient increase in symptoms and signs, and a decrease in function.
 Treatment allows the patient to recover to baseline status or what it would have been had the exacerbation not occurred.

 The initial treatment of an exacerbation that fulfills the requirements for an exacerbation and is consistent with the applicable MTG recommendations and General Principles does not require a variance.
 (See MDO Bulletin on Treatment of Exacerbations, January 4, 2012, for exacerbation requirements).
 Treatment that is different, longer than, or more frequent than that described in the MTG would require a variance.

 If an established case for multiple body parts meets the requirements for ongoing maintenance care for each site, the patient is entitled to up to 10 visits for each body part.
 For example, 10 visits could be allowed for chiropractic treatment of the back and 10 visits for physical therapy for the knee.
 If multiple body parts were treated on the same day, each treatment would count as one visit for each body part.
 If only one body part was treated, then it would count as one visit, for the body part treated.